bariskoe/nebilimapp/README.md

 - Annoying questions can be sorted out, so that they will not be asked again.

-- The app will be able to read questions (Text to speech), so that the user will not have to look at the screen while he is expanding his wisdom.
+- The app will be able to read questions (Text to speech) out loud, so that the user will not have to look at the screen while he is expanding his wisdom.
 This will be especially useful in overcrowded stinky and sweaty public transport on the way to the office in the morning.
 This way, the hands and eyes are not occupied and can stay on the user´r purse.

 -There will be a speech to text recognition.
 This means: After a long workday when you just want to close your eyes and sleep, push the play button.
 The app will read a question and wait for a few seconds until you answer.
 You will be able to keep your eyes closed and answer by speaking to the app.
 It will recognize if your answer was correct or not.
 Then it will continue with the next question.